Emmely2008/Datastructures-Algorithms/first-hand-in/README.md

 - 1. Start at the first Card from the left
 - 2. Pick up and look at Card at this first position.
-- 3. Comparer all the Cards to the right of the position and find the smallest one.
+- 3. Compare all the Cards to the right of the position and find the smallest one.
 - 4. Iterate to the next position and go to step 3. until all Cards are sorted.